enel-gdh-educational/katacoda-scenarios/docker/part3/step3b.md

     - "dockerchurn"
 ```

-Use the text editor to add this lines or copy the file `docker-compose-temp3.yml` with this
+Use the text editor to add these lines or copy the file `docker-compose-temp3.yml` with this
 command:

 `cp docker-compose-temp3.yml docker-compose.yml`{{execute}}